For Your Visit

 3. What to Bring

 Bring photo identification (current driver’s license, passport, or state/federal ID) and your insurance cards.
 Failure to provide photo identification and current insurance information may result in cancellation of your procedure on the day of surgery.
+Please bring a brace, sling or crutches if your provider has instructed you to do so.

+Someone 18 years or older will need to drive you to and from your procedure.
+We ask that they remain in the parking lot in case of an emergency.
 To maximize the comfort of all visitors, we suggest that you be accompanied by only one person if possible.

 Arriving at the Surgery Center